Mike Stinson

 General Trial Experience

-• Mike has successfully litigated multiple bench and jury trials to verdict.
+• Mike has successfully litigated numerous cases to verdict through bench and jury trials as well arbitration.

-• In 2015, Mike served as a visiting attorney at the Minneapolis City Attorneys’ Office where he prosecuted misdemeanor and gross misdemeanor criminal cases.
-While at the City, Mike won three jury trials, and prevailed in numerous other evidentiary hearings and court trials.
+• For three months in 2015, Mike served as a visiting attorney with the Minneapolis City Attorneys’ Office where he prosecuted misdemeanor and gross misdemeanor criminal cases for the purpose of gaining practical jury trial experience.

 News & Resources